klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 or an inferior quality of ingredients is used, or they try to get a very quick rotation, trying to get you out of the place in 20 minutes or half an hour.
 And often it is a combination of two or more of these.
-Some of these places will still give you good value for more, but don't expect more than you pay for.
+Some of these places will still give you good value for money, but don't expect more than you pay for.

 **next slide**